<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 A supplier’s capabilities should extend far beyond the factory floor.
 Look for a partner who offers a comprehensive range of services, including design, engineering, and prototyping.
 Can they help refine your initial concepts and ensure the final fixtures are both beautiful and functional?
 You also need a team with robust project management skills to keep your rollout on track.
 For multi-location businesses, logistics and distribution are critical.
 A supplier who can manage warehousing, transportation, and coordinated deliveries will save you significant time and headaches, ensuring every store gets what it needs, right when it needs it.

-Assess Their Manufacturing Process
+Ask About Their Manufacturing Process

 Understanding how a supplier operates is key to knowing if they’re a good fit.
 Do they specialize in the materials you want to use?
 Ask about their manufacturing process, whether it’s domestic, international, or a hybrid model.
 A supplier with a flexible and established production network can offer cost efficiencies and reliable timelines.
 This is especially important for custom fixture programs, which are designed from the ground up to fit your brand and store layouts.
 Unlike standard, off-the-shelf options, custom fixtures require a supplier with deep engineering and production expertise to get every detail right.